Swiftyos/AgentServer.rs/docs/DEV_GUIDE.md

 ## Conclusion

-By following this guide, you've successfully added a new API route and database table while adhering to the project's best practices.
+By following this guide, you've successfully added a new API route and database table while adhering to our project's structure and best practices.
 You've utilized the recommended tools, written tests to ensure correctness, and maintained high code quality throughout the process.

+- **Project Structure Alignment**: Ensured that all code additions fit within the established `libs` and `services` directories.
+- **Best Practices**: Followed Rust conventions and project guidelines for code quality, testing, and documentation.
+- **Modularity**: Leveraged shared libraries in `libs/` for reusability and maintainability.
+- **Rapid Development**: Structured the project to facilitate quick and efficient development.

 ---